ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Should the protocol support it, this is one of the transport features the transport system can use when an application uses the Capacity Profile Property with value "Low Latency/Interactive".

 * Receive data (with no message delimiting):
-"Received" Event without using a Deframer.
+"Received" Event without using a Message Framer.

 * Receive a message:
 "Received" Event.
 Section 5.1 of {{I-D.ietf-taps-minset}} discusses how messages can be obtained from a bytestream in case of implementation over TCP.
-Here, this is dealt with by Framers and Deframers.
+Here, this is dealt with by Message Framers.

 * Information about partial message arrival:
 "ReceivedPartial" Event.